-Alternative Energy Production Credit Code: 15-32-401 through 407, MCA Legislation: SB 756, 2005 Session
+Alternative Energy Production Credit (15-32-401 through 407, MCA)

-Qualifying taxpayers that invest \$5,000 or more in a commercial system, or net metering system, that generates energy using alternative energy sources are allowed a credit against corporation license tax of 35 percent of the costs, less any federal or state grants.
+Qualifying taxpayers that invest \$5,000 or more in a commercial system, or net metering system, that generates energy using alternative energy sources are allowed a credit against corporation income tax of 35 percent of the costs, less any federal or state grants.
 Alternative energy sources are defined as including, but not limited to, solar energy, wind energy, geothermal energy, conversion of biomass, fuel cells that do not require hydrocarbon fuel, small hydroelectric generators producing less than 1 megawatt; and methane from solid waste.

 Alternative Energy Production Credit

-Number of

-Credits Total Credits
+Number of Credits Total Credits

 Year Claimed Claimed

 2007 \$28,452

 2008 \$273

 2009 \$50

 2010 \$100

+2011 \$50

+2012 \$50